Roger D. McConchie

 In determining the public interest in protecting the alleged wrongful expression, the court will consider inter alia whether the expression consisted of a personal attack against the plaintiff and whether the defendant communicated with the plaintiff to confront them or to investigate their allegations against them before publication[20].
 The court will also consider whether the plaintiff is vindictively or strategically seeking to silence the defendant or attempting to remedy harm suffered as a result of a defamatory communication[21].

-Québec anti-SLAPP provisions are contained in articles 51-56 of the Code of Civil Procedure.[22]
+Québec anti-SLAPP provisions are contained in articles 51-56 of the Code of Civil Procedure[23].
+Unlike Ontario and British Columbia, Quebec court decisions focus on the presence or absence of abuse, bad faith, and improper motive.

 Provincial statutes in British Columbia, Manitoba, Saskatchewan and Newfoundland and Labrador create a civil cause of action for invasion of personal privacy[25].

-British Columbia’s Privacy Act[24] provides that it is a tort, actionable without proof of damage, for a person, willfully and without a claim of right, to violate the privacy of another.
-Publication of a matter is not a violation of privacy if: (a) the matter published was of public interest or was fair comment on a matter of public interest, or (b) the publication was privileged in accordance with the rules of law relating to defamation[25].
+British Columbia’s Privacy Act[26] provides that it is a tort, actionable without proof of damage, for a person, wilfully and without a claim of right, to violate the privacy of another.
+Publication of a matter is not a violation of privacy if: (a) the matter published was of public interest or was fair comment on a matter of public interest; or (b) the publication was privileged in accordance with the rules of law relating to defamation[27].
 Similar provisions appear in the privacy statutes of Newfoundland and Labrador, Saskatchewan and Manitoba.

 There is no general statutory cause of action for invasion of personal privacy in the provinces of Ontario, Alberta, Nova Scotia, New Brunswick and Prince Edward Island or in Nunavut or the Yukon or Northwest Territories.